Life As a Real Estate Sales Agent

-Job Description & Duties Rent, buy, or sell property for clients.
+Career Description Rent, buy, or sell property for clients.
 Perform duties, such as study property listings, interview prospective clients, accompany clients to property site, discuss conditions of sale, and draw up real estate contracts.
 Includes agents who represent buyer.

-Daily Life Of a Real Estate Sales Agent
+Life As a Real Estate Sales Agent: What Do They Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.